Your Care Team

 It depends.
 If we can’t provide the care you need, we may refer you to a community provider.
 Your eligibility for community care will be based on your specific needs and circumstances.

-We may refer you to a community provider if any of these is true for you:
+We may refer you to a community provider if any of the following is true for you:

 - We can’t provide the services you need, or